PaulSorenson/aioconveyor/README.md

 ## structure

-The code is pretty simple and shouldn't be too hard to follow, although with asyncio, the call flow is sometimes not so obvious if you haven't been exposed to asyncio before.
+The code is pretty simple and shouldn't be too hard to follow, although with asyncio, the call flow is sometimes not so obvious if you haven't been exposed to it before.

 1. The asyncio loop is run in a daemon thread.
 That is not abolutely necessary but I wanted the main thread to be isolated from any blocking from badly behaved coroutines.
 2. This makes the start up slightly involved beacause aside from a couple of thread safe entry points in the asyncio package - in general it is not thread safe.
 Having said that you can ignore most of that.
 The code snippet above shows the minimal inputs for `AioConveyor`.